freenandes/topo-da-mente/content/music/flying_saucer_attack.md

 ## Distance

 Fuzzy and warming.
 I like the mood this album puts on.
 It’s like I’m transported to a different dimension without the cheesy hippie stuff, just dreamy noise clouds that elevate you elsewhere to be inspired.
-Very creative sonicscapes.
+Very creative sonic scapes.

 https://www.discogs.com/master/21715-Flying-Saucer-Attack-Distance